 - Q: Are officials compensated for travel?

-A: Yes, a fee is added to your game fee for traveling outside of your home zone.
 For instance, if you lived in Eugene and officiated games in either Roseburg or Salem there would be an additional approximately ($40-44) for travel.
 See Current Travel Matrix for exact amounts for travel.
-If you travel to Portland to officiate a game, there would be an approximate $66 for travel.
-Due to the distances between teams in Zone 40 (Portland) and Zone 24 (Bend/Sisters/Redmond), there is an additional $8-$12 travel compensation for officials in Zone 40 officiating games in Zone 40 and Zone 24.
-This will automatically be done by the payment piece on the web site.
+This will automatically be calculated and included by the payment piece on the web site.

 - Q: How many officials are on a single game?